-Australian Book Review welcomes entries in the twelfth Calibre Essay Prize.
+Entries for the twelfth Calibre Essay Prize have now closed.
 The Calibre Prize, founded in 2007, is one of the world's leading prizes for an original non-fiction essay.
 It is now worth a total of $7,500.
 Entry is open to anyone in the world who is writing in English.
 The winning essay will be published in ABR’s 400th issue in April 2018.

 First Prize: $5,000